tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Simple Harmonic Motion.md

 - In circular motion, the particle will have an angular velocity of w rads$^{-1}$
 - In SHM, w is also called the **Angular Frequency**
 - **Angular Frequency** - the frequency of a steadily recurring phenomenon expressed in radians per second.

+A simple pendulum moves in SHM with a ∝ -x,
+The acceleration is maximum when x = +-A, where A is the amplitude